 Step-by-Step Guide to Migrate Hosted Exchange to Office 365

-Microsoft 365 offers a lot of things that are not possible to do on your current infrastructure.
-It offers flexibility and scalability without having to invest in on-premise infrastructure.
+Microsoft 365 offers many things that are not possible to do on an on-premises Exchange Server.
+It offers flexibility and scalability without having to invest in on-premises infrastructure.
 There are different reasons for which you want to move to Microsoft 365.
-However, one of the major benefits to migrate to Microsoft/Office 365 is that it provides easy and secure remote work.
+However, one of the major benefits to migrate to Microsoft 365 (Office 365) is that it provides easy and secure remote work.

 Now the question arises - how to migrate to Office 365.
 There are different ways to migrate to Microsoft 365, depending on the complexity of your setup and volume of mailboxes and their storage.
-There are three methods to migrate to Microsoft 365 -cutover migration, staged migration and hybrid migration.
+In this article, we will discuss various methods to migrate mailboxes from Hosted Exchange Server to Microsoft 365.

 1. Cutover Migration

-In cutover migration, the migration happens immediately, with the local Exchange Server being decommissioned and users start working on the new setup.
-If you have a small number of users, say only 15 to 20 mailboxes, with no public folders and not a complex Exchange Server setup with customizations, this migration method would be ideal for you.
+In cutover migration method, migration happens immediately, with the local Exchange Server is being decommissioned and users start working on the new setup.
+This migration method is ideal if you have a simple Exchange Server setup with no customizations, no public folders, and only a small number of users.
 The support staff would have to reconfigure all the client applications and devices, while the Exchange administrators import the data.
 If you have many users and want a seamless migration process, cutover migration is not an ideal choice.

 2. Staged Migration

-Note: If you are migrating from Exchange Server 2003 or 2007, this migration method is not possible.
-Also, if you are migrating from Exchange Server 2013 or 2010, you cannot use a staged migration.
+Note: Staged migration is suitable when you’re migrating from Exchange Server 2003 or 2007.
+If you are migrating from Exchange Server 2013 or 2010, you cannot use a staged migration.

 3. Minimal Hybrid Migration